 1. Saltwater rinse

 Salt water has disinfectant qualities and can help the body to heal.
-Research has shown that rinsing the mouth with a saltwater solution can relieve inflamed gums caused by gingivitis.

 To use a saltwater rinse: